Vision & History

 III.
 Closing the Deal

 The team.
 Chip Conley went to the 2009 Fly Ranch Dinner.
 He was enamored with Will's vision and love of the property.
 He saw Fly as the yin to BRC's yang.
 He became a Burning Man board member and re-ignited the effort with a first large gift.
-This enabled the organization to spark the process again in 2012:
+This enabled the organization to spark the process again in 2012 with a team:

-๐Ÿค Daniel Claussen had experience in conservation, eco-hospitality, and impact investment.
-He led the close.
+🤠 Daniel Claussen had experience in conservation, eco-hospitality, and impact investment.
+He led the close and team.

-โค๏ธ Katiyana Kittay had experience in event production and philanthropy.
-She was the lead for tours and events.
+❤️ Katiyana Kittay had experience in event production and philanthropy.
+She worked on operations and led tours and events.

-๐Ÿ“ James Milner was a management consultant who supported strategy and documentation.
+📐 James Milner is a management consultant who supported strategy and documentation.

 A vision for participation.
-The team proposed a vision, calendar, and plans.
+In 2015 the team proposed a vision, calendar, and plans.
 They wrote:

 Burning Man 365.
-As was proposed, the current approach is of a constant array of volunteers, groups, builds, and assemblies.
+As was proposed, the Fly is home to a constant array of volunteers, groups, builds, and assemblies.
 People visit Fly all year for nature walks, Guardians shifts, community soaks, Labyrinth walks, and projects.
-Participants put in at least 11,440 hours last year to support Fly programs.
+Participants put in at least 11,440 hours in 2024 to support Fly programs.
 Based on climate change, wildfires, smoke, and heatwaves, the best months for principal events seem to be April, May, October, and November.
 We host flexible, adaptable, monthly campouts that could massively scale and minimize the likelihood of cancellation with no backup.

 Radical Inclusion